aws/aws-fpga/hdk/README.md

 ## Installion

 AWS FPGA HDK and SDK can be cloned to your EC2 instance or server by calling:
-`

 after installing, go the root directory of the HDK and call ‘sh hdk_setup.sh’ to setup the environment

 ## Content

-The [/doc](./doc) directory have a step by step walkthrough how to use the HDK
+The [documents directory](./docs) have the specification for the AWS Shell to CL interface, and step by step walkthrough how to use the HDK

-The [Custom Logic (cl)](./cl) directory is where the Custom Logic is expected to be developed, it includes a set of [examples directory](./cl/examples), as well as a placeholder for developer's own Custom Logic under [developers_design directory] (./cl/developers_design).

 The [common directory] (./common) include AWS-provided scripts, timing constrains and compile settings required during the AFI generation process.
 Developers should not change these files

+The [Custom Logic (cl)](./cl) directory is where the Custom Logic is expected to be developed, it includes a set of [examples directory](./cl/examples), as well as a placeholder for developer's own Custom Logic under [developer_designs directory] (./cl/developer_designs).

+The HDK also include test benches for each provided example, and instructions how to run RTL-level simulations

+## FAQ

+### Does the HDK Include DMA?
+Current release of the HDK does not include DMA.
+Upcoming releases will include both Xilinx's XDMA and AWS EDMA in the HDK and their respective drivers in the SDK.

+### Does the HDK support OpenCL?

+### Does the HDK support SDAccel?

+### Does the HDK support Chipscope?
+AWS FPGA design is provisioned to support chipscope, and developers will have access to chipscope in one of the upcoming HDK and SDK releases.

+### Does HDK support partial reconfiguration?
+AWS F1 instances support partial configuration (PR), and the AFI is actually a PR bitstream.
+Using AWS EC2 fpga API, the users can load/unload AFIs.